arryan231/SparksFoundation/README.md

 # SparksFoundation
-This repository for sparks foundation internship tsk assigned to me
+This repository for sparks foundation internship task assigned to me